abc579/java-restaurant-booking-system/README.md

 ### For Restaurant Staff

 0. **Manage Reservations**: Staff can view, confirm, modify, or cancel reservations.
-1. **Table Management**: Allocate tables efficiently based on reservation details and restaurant capacity.
+1. **Table Management**: Allocate tables efficiently based on reservation details and restaurant capacity. (@NOTE: perhaps for later)
 2. **Customer Management**: Keep track of returning customers and their preferences.
 3. **Menu Management**: Update the menu items, prices, and availability.